RuijieXu0408/PINS-Dataset/README.md

 # Acknowledgements

-The acquisition of this dataset was done by the Parallel Intelligence Lab at the Institute of Automation, Chinese Academy of Sciences.
+The acquisition of this dataset was done by the Parallel Intelligence Technology and Systems Lab at the Institute of Automation, Chinese Academy of Sciences.
 This work was supported by the Center of National Railway Intelligent Transportation System Engineering and Technology (Contract No. RITS2021KF03,2021YJ004), China Academy of Railway Sciences and CAS STS Dongguan Project (20201600200132).